Frankenstein Unbound: Production

 Producer Thom Mount approached Roger Corman with the idea to get him back into directing after a two decade absence.
 To get a strong script, Corman looked to known writers including Wes Craven and Floyd Mutrux to craft something original before ultimately having F.X.
-Feeney adapt Brian Aldiss' novel Frankenstein Unbound with input from Corman himself.
+Feeney adapt Brian Aldiss's novel Frankenstein Unbound with input from Corman himself.

+Fox acquired North American rights to the film while Warner Bros. acquired International rights, in the United Kingdom, Blue Dolphin distributed the film theatrically then Warner obtained the UK home video rights to the film.

+Australian singer Michael Hutchence from INXS was cast in a lead role.

 Reception

-On the review aggregator website Rotten Tomatoes, the film has a 44% approval rating based on 16 reviews, with an average rating of 5.10/10.
+On the review aggregator website Rotten Tomatoes, the film has a 50% approval rating based on 18 reviews, with an average rating of 5.20/10.
 Vincent Canby of The New York Times wrote "The movie ... looks fine, and the performers are mostly good. ...
 Mr. Brimble's Monster looks the way Alexander Godunov might look after a failed face-lift.
 The special effects are nicely spaced out, and the laugh lines fairly funny."

 It performed poorly at the box office, grossing nearly $335,000.
 According to Brian Aldiss he went to see the film in a cinema in Leicester Square and there were only 6 other people in the audience.